Ohtsu/o2-chart/README.md

 Download or clone all the source files.

-   - Change directory into "prg" in your downloaded directory.

-    You will find directories and files as follows.

-        [data]
-        [node_modules]
-        [src]
-        index.html
-        package.json
-        tsconfig.json
+   - input "git clone https://github.com/Ohtsu/o2-chart.git" in the command prompt.

    - input "npm install" in the command prompt.

      Then all the filles will be installed in your local directory.

 **How to run**

-  - input "npm start" in the same directory.
+  - input "cd src" in the same directory.

+  - input "ng serve" .

-     Then local http server will start and your default browser will be shown.
+     Then local http server will start.
+     You can get views of the sample program by accessing "http://localhost:4200" in your browser .

 **Chart Data**